freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/project-euler/problem-8-largest-product-in-a-series.english.md

 <div style='text-align: center;'>84580156166097919133875499200524063689912560717606</div>
 <div style='text-align: center;'>05886116467109405077541002256983155200055935729725</div>
 <div style='text-align: center;'>71636269561882670428252483600823257530420752963450</div>

-Find the <code>n</code> adjacent digits in the 1000-digit number that have the greatest product.
+Find the `n` adjacent digits in the 1000-digit number that have the greatest product.
 What is the value of this product?

 </section>

 ## Instructions